 Students who want to use their private health insurance from their home country in Germany

 All other students with private health insurance in their home country need to bring a confirmation in English or German stating that it covers all costs in the case of medical treatment.
 With this document they can then be exempted from the obligatory health insurance by any German public health insurance company.
 A travel insurance is not sufficient for this purpose.

 Students who wish to seek medical advice in a language other than German can use the search engine on the webpage of the Regional Association of Statutory Health Insurance Physicians (Kassenärztliche Vereinigung) of Baden-Württemberg or Bavaria (only in German!).
 There, you can find out about general practictioners, specialists and psychotherapists practicing in foreign languages in your area.

 There are various public health insurance providers in Ulm and Neu-Ulm; which provider you choose is completely up to you!

 If you are over the age of 30 or have already started your 15th subject-related semester (Fachsemester), you will have to take out a private health insurance policy or a voluntary insurance policy with a public health insurance company.
 The rates for a voluntary insurance policy is higher than the one for students and the rates for private health insurance policies are calculated individually and can vary significantly.

 Students from EU/EEA countries covered by a private health insurance policy from their home countries have to submit a certification of their health insurance when enroling at a German university.
 In case of illness, they will have to advance the costs for all medical treatment and medication in Germany and then coordinate the reimbursement of these costs with their health insurance provider in their home countries.

 Private travel or emergency insurances are NOT ACCEPTED.
-They might be required to apply for a visa, but they are neither sufficient to enrol at a university nor to register at the Ausländerbehörde (foreigners' registration authority).
+They might be required to apply for a visa, but they are neither sufficient to enroll at a university nor to apply for a residency permit at the Ausländerbehörde (foreigners' office).